If you become unemployed | Our Services | KelaSkip to content

 Unemployment in different life situations

-It is important that you register as a jobseeker immediately after graduating and that you stay registered as a jobseeker the whole time.
+You cannot get unemployment benefits immediately if you have graduated from an upper secondary school (lukio) and you do not meet the the work requirement (you have not worked long enough).
+It is important that you register as a jobseeker immediately after graduating and that you stay registered as a jobseeker for the whole time you are unemployed.

-You must apply for admission to at least two places in education that
+You must apply for admission to at least two forms of education that

 • start in the autumn